Marine Conservation Volunteering

 Weeks 5 – 12 are spent completing the required number of dives to gain your Dive Master certification, leaving you fully qualified to lead groups around the world.
 The course is provided by a local, fully accredited dive school.

-If you already hold Open Water certification, the price is Β£7,999.
+If you already hold RAID Open Water (or equivalent) certification, the price is £7,999.

 All prices are in GBP.